alireza95jalili/adblock-list/readme.md

-This is a Custom AddBlock List For People Living in Iran.
-That You Can Copy and Paste this List in Your Addblock Advance tab To Avoid annoying ads
+This Repo Moved - Updated and Upgraded in this link -> https://github.com/alireza95jalili/adblock-iran